Automatic Misting System AMS-A Operation Manual

 Remote Control transmitter (figure 7)

-- A misting cycle may be initiated on demand by pushing the center O button of the remote control transmitter.
+- A misting cycle may be initiated on demand by pushing the red button on the remote control transmitter.
 The Auto / Off / Test switch must be in the Auto position.
 Note: if the program clock is at a white captive tripper, or the LED on a Timerco digital clock is On, the remote will not work until it has passed the tripper or the LED is Off.

-What is covered: This Limited Warranty covers any defects in material or workmanship under normal use during the
+- What is covered: This Limited Warranty covers any defects in material or workmanship under normal use during the Warranty Period.

 How to make a Warranty claim